Jackson Conway

-Jackson Conway (born December 3, 2001) is an American professional soccer player who plays as a forward for USL Championship club Phoenix Rising on loan from Major League Soccer club Atlanta United.
+Jackson Conway (born December 3, 2001) is a professional soccer player who plays as a forward for USL Championship club Charleston Battery.
+Born in England, he represented the United States at youth level.

+Early and personal life

+Conway was born on December 3, 2001, in Leeds, England.
+He moved to the United States at a young age, growing up Marrietta, Georgia.
+He holds both British and American citizenships.

 Career

 Conway played with Atlanta United academy while also appearing for Atlanta's USL Championship affiliate Atlanta United 2 during their inaugural season in 2018.
 On December 20, 2018, Conway signed his first professional contract with Atlanta United 2.

 On December 3, 2020, Conway signed a homegrown player deal with Major League Soccer club Atlanta United.
-Conway made his debut for Atlanta United on December 16, 2020 coming off the bench against Club América in the CONCACAF Champions League, scoring the game winning goal in a 1–0 victory.
+Conway made his debut for Atlanta United on 16 December 2020, coming off the bench against Club América in the CONCACAF Champions League, scoring the game-winning goal in a 1–0 victory.
 On July 8, 2021, Conway scored his first Major League Soccer goal, an equalizer in Atlanta's 2–2 draw against Nashville SC.

 On March 29, 2022, Conway was named USL Championship Player of the Week for Week 3 of the 2022 season.
-Conway earned the award after scoring the 100th hat trick in USL Championship history, part of a 4-1 victory for Atlanta United 2 over the Charleston Battery.
+Conway earned the award after scoring the 100th hat trick in USL Championship history, part of a 4–1 victory for Atlanta United 2 over the Charleston Battery.

+On March 17, 2023, Atlanta United loaned Conway to the USL Championship's Phoenix Rising.
+On June 9, 2023, Atlanta announced that it had recalled Conway, subsequently sending him to its MLS Next Pro on a season-long loan with a right to recall him to the first team.

+Conway signed with Charleston Battery of the USL Championship on January 19, 2024.